edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

-In addition to the configuration of the remote CLPR Endpoint, the signed connector registration data contains submission criteria and payment configuration for enqueuing CLPR Application messages destined to the remote CLPR Endpoint.
-The payment configuration also indicates how the handling of received CLPR Application messages are paid for on the local CLPR Endpoint.
+In addition to the configuration of the remote CLPR Endpoint, the signed connector registration data contains submission criteria and payment configuration for enqueuing CLPR Application Messages destined to the remote CLPR Endpoint.
+The payment configuration also indicates how the handling of received CLPR Application Messages are paid for on the local CLPR Endpoint.

 To support the `ABFT` property, each CLPR Endpoint must ensure that the CLPR